MindfusionSoftware/JavaScript.Keyboard/README.md

 ## About MindFusion.Keyboard

-MindFusion **JavaScript virtual keyboard** is written entirely in **JavaScript** and extends your application with keyboard functionality similar to that of touch-screen and mobile devices.
+MindFusion's [JavaScript Virtual Keyboard Library](https://mindfusion.dev/javascript-keyboard.html), a part of [MindFusion.JavaScript Pack](https://mindfusion.dev/javascript-pack.html), is written entirely in **JavaScript** and extends your application with keyboard functionality similar to that of touch-screen and mobile devices.
 The library gives you a fast and easy way to implement:

 *   **text input** in a keyboardless environment;
 *   **kiosk or POS user interfaces** with a limited number of input keys;